Yamini2001/HackerRank-Solutions/README.md

 48. [ClimbingStairs.java](ClimbingStairs.java) Solutions to find the climbing stairs.
 49. [StringMatchingArray.java](StringMatchingArray.java) Solutions to find the string matching in an array.
 50. [CalculateSuffixAndPrefix.java](CalculateSuffixAndPrefix.java) Solutions to calculate the suffix and prefix.
+51. [MergeIntervals.java](MergeIntervals.java) Solutions to calculate the merge intervals.